ZhenyiWangTHU/HemaScopeR/README.md

 **HemaScopeR** is described in the manuscript entitled:
 [HemaScopeR: A Specialized Bioinformatics Toolkit Designed for Analyzing both Single-cell and Spatial Transcriptome Sequencing Data from Hematopoietic Cells](under revision).

-# Installation
-* To install, follow the instructions in [INSTALL.md](https://github.com/ZhenyiWangTHU/HemaScopeR/blob/main/INSTALL.md)

-# Tutorial
+# Tutorials
-* For usage instructions, follow the commands in [TUTORIAL.md](https://github.com/ZhenyiWangTHU/HemaScopeR/blob/main/TUTORIAL.md)
+* For installation and usage instructions, please follow the tutorials in [TUTORIAL.md](https://zhenyiwangthu.github.io/HemaScope_Tutorial/)